cdeptula/AvroOutputPlugin/README.md

 Arrays are not supported by this step.
 It is currently not possible to output an Avro array using the Avro Output Plugin.
 All other Avro types are supported including complex records.

 **File Tab**
+* Output Type
+  - Binary file - Outputs to an Avro file using binary encoding
+  - Binary message - Outputs the data as an Avro binary encoded message on the stream
+  - JSON message - Outputs the data as an Avro JSON encoded message on the stream
 * Filename - The name of the file to output
+* Output Field - The field on the stream to output the encoded message
 * Automatically create schema? - Should the step automatically create the schema for the output records?
 * Write schema to file? - Should the step persist the automatically created schema to a file?
 * Avro namespace - The namespace for the automatically created schema.